Heritage Explore Tour – 12 Days

 The view from Sarangkot is superb.
 Several different peaks of the Annapurna and Dhaulagiri ranges, including the two highest peaks in the world,-Annapurna I (8091m) and Dhaulagiri (8167m) can be seen.

-Then we drive back to Pokhara.
-After breakfast, we resume our sightseeing for the day.
-We visit Devi’s fall; a water fall that goes into a narrow canal, Gupteshwori cave and World peace stupa; which offers you great view of Pokhara valley and Annapurna range.
+Then we drive back to Pokhara and after breakfast, we continue our tour visiting Devi’s fall; a water fall that goes into a narrow canal, Gupteshwori cave and World peace stupa; which offers you great view of Pokhara valley and Annapurna range.

 Overnight: Hotel